Edana Romney

-Early life and career
+Early life

-Born as Edna Rubenstein in Johannesburg, Edana Romney was of Jewish ancestry, her paternal grandfather being an Irish Jew who had emigrated to South Africa.
+Born Edna Rubenstein in Johannesburg, Romney was of Jewish ancestry, her paternal grandfather being an Irish Jew who had emigrated to South Africa.

 Romney trained as a dancer from an early age and made her performing debut in Johannesburg in 1930, the year she turned eleven.
-Relocating to London, Romney - then 14 - successfully auditioned for the Royal Academy of Dramatic Arts (RADA), claiming to be the eligibility age of 16, and won a scholarship to study at RADA in 1935 and 1936.
+Relocating to London, Romney, then 14, successfully auditioned for the Royal Academy of Dramatic Arts (RADA), claiming to be the eligibility age of 16, and won a scholarship to study at RADA in 1935 and 1936.

+Career

+Early career

 After leaving RADA, Romney acted mostly in UK regional theatre productions, including the Prince's Theatre, Bristol production of the Matheson Lang play The Matador in 1936.
 She appeared in the West End production of James Bridie's Tobias and the Angel at St Martin's Theatre in 1938.
 In the same year she performed in the Regent's Park Open Air productions of Tobias and the Angel and as Titania in A Midsummer Night's Dream.

 The first of Romney's occasional screen acting roles was a reprise of her theatrical role in a 1939 BBC Television version of Tobias and the Angel.
 She made her feature film debut in East of Piccadilly (1941), playing the small but pivotal role of the victim murdered in the film's opening sequence.

-Corridor of Mirrors and subsequent career
+Corridor of Mirrors

 Although her second film role, in Alibi (1942), was only incidental, Romney formed a production company with the film's screenwriter Rudolph Cartier.
 The partnership acquired the rights to the 1941 Chris Massie novel Corridor of Mirrors for which Cartier and Romney co-wrote a screenplay which they sought to have filmed with Romney as lead actress - a project which would take almost seven years to come to fruition.
 According to Romney, several film studios wished to purchase the screenplay but were not interested in Romney as star.
 It was also the intention of Cartier and Romney that Cartier would direct the film.